singhj/locality-sensitive-hashing/README.md

 The line format class should specify a static method `parse` which returns a document ID and the text to be used for classification.
 See classes `TweetLine` and `PeerbeltLine` in the code base as examples.
-You may follow the implementation of PeerbeltLine as a template for parsing documents in your implementation &mdash; the original text is HTML and we strip out content between `<script>` and `<style>` tags and also remove other HTML tags before assigning documents to buckets.
+You may follow the implementation of PeerbeltLine as a template for parsing documents in your implementation &mdash; the original text is HTML and we strip out content inside `<script>` and `<style>` tags and also remove other HTML tags before assigning documents to buckets.
 In this case, documents that have the same text but differ only in their markup are considered to be identical.

 A _database_ specifies how to interact with the database. `settings.py` specifies which database is being used.